Get insider access

 Differences Between Sizes And Variants

-We bought and tested the 65-inch Samsung S90D/S90DD, and these results are also valid for the 55-inch and 77-inch models that use QD-OLED panels.
-The 42-inch, 48-inch, and 83-inch models only use a WOLED panel, but you might end up with a WOLED panel on the other sizes since Samsung decided to release the exact same models with both QD-OLED and WOLED panels.
+We bought and tested the 65-inch Samsung S90D/S90DD (QD-OLED), and these results are also valid for the 55-inch and 77-inch models that use QD-OLED panels.
+In North America, the 42-inch, 48-inch, and 83-inch models use a WOLED panel (EXZA), and the 55-inch, 65-inch, and 77-inch models use a QD-OLED panel (FXZA).
 Our results don't apply to any WOLED version of the TV.

-Note that the last five letters in the model number (AFXZA in this case) vary between retailers and individual regions, but there's no difference in performance.
-It's also sold as the Samsung S90DD at warehouse stores like Costco and Sam's Club with a longer warranty.
+The TV is also sold as the Samsung S90DD at warehouse stores like Costco and Sam's Club with a longer warranty.
 There's also a Canadian variant known as the Samsung S92D.
 The S90DD and the S92D offer the same features, picture quality, and processing capabilities but have more powerful speakers (60W vs. 40W on the S90D).
+In Canada, the last digit of the model code in all sizes and variants of the S90D ends with 'C,' but there's no difference in performance.

 Our unit was manufactured in March 2024; you can see the label here.